-The phase of a campaign’s vote-by-mail program where the campaign follows up with supporters who requested an Absentee Ballot to ensure that they both know how to vote with their Absentee Ballot, and to submit it as quickly as possible.
+The ballot chase phase is the phase of a campaign’s vote-by-mail program where the campaign follows up with supporters who requested an Absentee Ballot to ensure that they know how to vote with their Absentee Ballot and submit it as quickly as possible.

 A Democratic base voter is someone whose values align with the Democratic Party and therefore they are likely to always support the Democratic candidate for any elected office

-A binder full of call sheets that lives in the call room.
+A call book is a binder full of call sheets that lives in the call room.
 Usually placed in an order of prioritization you want the candidate to call on a given day.

-A document with contact information, bio, and other useful background information on each potential donor.
+A call sheet is a document with contact information, bio, and other useful background information on each potential donor.

-In call time, the candidate will directly call potential donors to build relationships and ask them for contributions.
+Call time is the time you spend directly calling potential donors to build relationships and ask them for contributions.

 Call to Action

 A call to action is content (e.g., words, images, and videos) that asks voters and/or volunteers to take a particular action to help achieve the campaign’s goals.

 The campaign committee is the official entity for your campaign, the name on your checks, and often the disclaimer that is placed on campaign materials.